 Green beans contain carotenoids, which are pigments made up of lutein and zeaxanthin.
 The human eye contains heavy concentrations of lutein and zeaxanthin.
 That green bean casserole that you serve at every Thanksgiving meal actually helps to reduce the chances of developing macular degeneration and cataracts.
 Scientists have recently discovered a third carotenoid called meso-zeaxanthin, which is only produced in the retina.
 Consuming green beans with zeaxanthin and similar foods, such as asparagus and Brussels sprouts, helps your eyes to produce meso-zeaxanthin.

 It is clear to see that many of the staples that families already serve at Thanksgiving promote good eye health.
-Talk to our optometrists at Raleigh and Rocky Mount, Family Eyecare Center for advice on additional foods that help contribute to the overall health of your eyes.
+Talk to our optometrists at Raleigh, Family Eyecare Center for advice on additional foods that help contribute to the overall health of your eyes.